Make the Most of Your Medical Terminology Course

 Launch your medical career today

 If learning and understanding new concepts in the medical field is something that interests you, launching your career at the Helms College’s School of Health Services may be the perfect next step.
 And knowing medical terminology will be essential in this exciting career path.
-Whether you want to be a patient care technician, a multi-skilled medical assistant or a medical administrative assistant, cultivating your knowledge of medical terminology and concepts will be vital to your career.
+Whether you want to be a patient care technician or a multi-skilled medical assistant, cultivating your knowledge of medical terminology and concepts will be vital to your career.

 Begin preparing for that career today!
 The application takes just minutes and could give you a jump start on the path to an exciting and rewarding career.
 Apply now!